 The City of Marysville charges a fee for service for all patients transported by Marysville Division of Fire.
-The city utilizes McKesson Corporation for billing, which can be contacted by calling (866) 631-4551.
+The city utilizes Change Health Care for billing, which can be contacted by calling (866) 631-4551.

 You will normally have to remit two types of city taxes: the net profits tax and (if you have employees) the employee withholding tax.
 The first is the tax due on profits of your business, whether your business is a sole proprietorship, corporation or partnership.
 Incidentally, all net profits earned by S-corporations are taxed at the corporate level.
 As such, the individual shareholders of S-corps are not taxed.
 All businesses, with the exception of sole proprietorships, file their city taxes using the Business Questionnaire.